 The photographic work Somewhere else by Maria Friberg is an important artwork by an artist that is at the forefront of rethinking gender and power structures in both society at large and in the world of business.
 It poses a spiritual rumination of the very physical representation of the room and its inherent cultural norms.

 The digital work Konsekvensanalys by Bella Rune is an immersive artwork that uses augmented reality technology.
 It treats the current environment as a canvas to integrate new, virtual objects that interact with the past, the present and the future.
 Augmented reality became a household technology in the summer of 2016 when Niantic and Nintendo released the mobile game Pokemon Go, which created a global phenomenon that transcended age, gender and culture.
 The artwork similarly works with any mobile device onto which an app can be downloaded for free.

 First and foremost, we would like to thank the artists and writers.
-We would also like to extend a big thank you to Art Initiative's funders Josefsson Foundation, Ragnar Söderberg Foundation, and Brunswick Real Estate who made the Board Room project possible.
+We would also like to extend a big thank you to Art Initiative's funders Josefsson Foundation, Ragnar Söderberg Foundation, and the wiwen-Nilsson Family who made the Board Room project possible.
 Furthermore, we would like to thank the Art Initiative Advisory Board, chairman Per Josefsson, Daniel Birnbaum, Emma Stenström, Sigrid Sandström, and president of SSE Lars Strannegård for all their support.